 - The pH range should be between 6.5 and 7.5, which is the pH range of most plant and fish species.

 - It’s better to keep general hardness (GH) higher in the planted aquarium, as it ensures mineral-rich water, especially calcium and magnesium.
 Higher GH does not affect plant growth so much.
-Most plants, such as Hornwort, Vallisneria, Windelov, and Amazon Swords, are hardwater plants that grow very fast in high-GH aquariums.
+Most plants, such as Hornwort, Vallisneria, Windelov, and Amazon Swords, are hard water plants that grow very fast in high-GH aquariums.
 Those that thrive in low GH conditions are Bacopa and some species of Crypts.

 - Keep the carbonate hardness (KH) as minimal as possible since it’s not a plant nutrient.
 However, it stabilizes the pH, so add enough baking soda (Sodium bicarbonate), a KH-increasing ingredient, to the tank to keep its level between 3 to 4 KH.

-If you are a beginner and have trouble adjusting GH and KH, consider planting Vallisneria or duckweed, as they grow well in a wide range of GH and KH conditions.
+If you are a beginner and have trouble adjusting GH and KH, consider planting Vallisneria or Duckweed, as they grow well in a wide range of GH and KH conditions.

 Balancing the Conditions